Last Updated: 15 April, 2025

 Circus Circus Hotel & Casino (William Hill) | 2880 S Las Vegas Blvd, Las Vegas |

-Nevada has never seemed to have trouble attracting bettors to the state, but it certainly helps that three of its neighboring states don’t have legalized sports betting.
+Nevada has never had trouble attracting bettors, but it certainly helps that three of its neighboring states don’t have legalized sports betting.
 Oregon and Arizona are the only states surrounding Nevada that offer some form of sports betting.

 To find out more about whether sports betting could be coming to California, Idaho, and Utah in the near future, you can click on them down below.